SaraDavis1991/Gender-Bias-Recognition-in-Political-News-Articles-for-Public-Release/README.md

 (4) Run run_BOW.py to replicate our bag of word results.
 Four options are provided in this file; uncomment the one you would like to replicate, or set a different combination.
 To replicate the results found when run on all of the words, run OPTION 1 (the default).
 To replicate the results the results found when run on just adjectives, run OPTION 2.
-If print_vocab = True, vocabulary can be found in the vocabulary directory.
+If print_vocab = True, vocabulary can be found in the vocabulary directory. <br/>
-**note: these results are currently no bueno-- going to try ngrams next** Vocabulary is saved to the vocabulary directory. <br/>
+**NOTE: these results are currently no bueno-- going to try ngrams next** <br/>
+Vocabulary is saved to the vocabulary directory. <br/>

 <p align="center">SENTIMENT ANALYSIS TESTS</p>